ppy/osu-wiki/wiki/Tournaments/BTT/en.md

 # Beginners' Taiko Tournament

-Index page for all of the Beginners' Taiko Tournament series.
+Index page for all of the Beginners' Taiko Tournament tournaments.

 - [Beginners' Taiko Tournament 4](4)
 - [Beginners' Taiko Tournament 5](5)